poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### Environment

 Then there's the environmental impact.
-Training LLMs takes a huge amount of computation power.
+Training frontier LLMs takes a huge amount of computation power.
 [More than 200 environmental groups have demanded a halt to new data centres in the US](https://www.theguardian.com/us-news/2025/dec/08/us-data-centers), accusing the AI companies of causing planet-heating emissions, worsening the climate crisis, and exacerbating electricity bill increases.

 ### Hallucinations